jeszeo24/connectED/README.md

 Please note that the notes table now also has a foreign key (user_id) so as to map each individual student/user to their own individual notes view.

 ## Install the app
-There are four branches of the code(use `git branch` to see the branches):

-- copy: second branch
-- main: first branch created
-- stage 1: most upto date app
-- stage 2: this is a copy of branch stage 1 (`git checkout stage 1`)

 1. Open two terminals, one each for server and client.
--Type `npm install` in each terminal to install dependencies( cd into client and npm install the client)
+- Type `npm install` in each terminal to install dependencies( cd into client and npm install the client)

 2. Create a DB: Log in to MySQL CLI (with `mysql -u root -p` and enter your password when prompted) and type: `create database student_reflection;` to create the DB.
 You can then exit the CLI with `quit`.